sara-es/PhysionetChallenge2024/CODEINFO.md

 └───utils                 # constants, helper functions, etc.
 ```

-## VERY IMPORTANT
+## VERY IMPORTANT: READ BEFORE PUSHING CODE
-Please create a function call to your model in `train_model.py` and `test_model.py` and make sure that both of these scripts run, without errors, before submitting a pull request.
-If you wish to test your model outside of the `train_model.py` and `test_model.py` scripts, please do so in a separate file in the `evaluation` or `tests` directory.
+Please add your model to `utils/default_models.py` to the list of models for either digitization (reconstruction) or dx (classification).
+This makes sure it's called in the respective train, load, and test sections in `team_code.py`.
+Then, make sure both `train_model.py` and `test_model.py` run, without errors, before submitting a pull request.
+If you wish to test your model outside of `team_code.py`, please do so in a separate file in the `evaluation` or `tests` directory.
 #### Please make sure that `train_model.py` and `test_model.py` run without errors before submitting a pull request.